HusseinOmar/ai_file_analyzer/README.md

 This python based application uses OpenAI API to search for information in files, it uses `gpt-4o` model but you can change it inside the code .

+This application will accept multiple subsequent prompts and will retain the conversion history.

 **Requirements:**

 - OpenAI Plaftform Account Login or Sign Up from https://auth.openai.com/log-in